ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 - We should be able to retrieve the session again.
 - The session should be stored using `@capacitor/storage`.

 Let's express those requirements as tests.
 Note that the value stored <a href="https://capacitorjs.com/docs/apis/storage#setoptions" target="_blank">must be a string</a>.
 As such we need to stringify the session object.
+Make sure that you `import { Storage } from '@capacitor/storage';` at the top of the file.

 ```typescript
 describe('setSession', () => {